 How to Make Italian Hot Chocolate

-Serve: Pour into heat-proof cups.
+• Serve: Pour into heat-proof cups or mugs.
 Garnish with chocolate shavings and/or whipped cream if desired.
 Serve immediately.

-• Add some spice: A 1/2 teaspoon of cinnamon, a pinch of cayenne pepper, or a quick grating of nutmeg all add a touch of spice and add extra warmth to your hot chocolate.
+• Add spice: A 1/2 teaspoon of cinnamon, a pinch of cayenne pepper, or a quick grating of nutmeg will add warmth.
 Add these at the dry ingredient stage.

-• Flavorings: Try a 1/4 teaspoon of peppermint extract when making your hot chocolate for a cooling holiday flavor, or a 1/2 teaspoon of pure vanilla extract (this works well alongside the spices too!).
-Or go with a drizzle of syrup like caramel or raspberry too!
+• Flavorings: Try a 1/4 teaspoon peppermint extract or a 1/2 teaspoon pure vanilla extract (this works well alongside the spices too!).

 • For adults only: A splash of spiced rum, brandy, or even whiskey all will accompany the rich, chocolatey taste.
-Keep in mind that the additional liquid may alter the consistency and lessen the thickness.
+Keep in mind that the additional liquid may may make the hot cocoa a little thinner.

 a close up of a mug of hot chocolate next to a spoon and two slices of biscotti.